 The full-time MBA has 4 academic terms and the part-time MBA has 10 academic terms.
 Tuition is charged per term.

-For the most up to date fees please visit the York University Course and Program Fees page.
+For the most up to date fees please visit the York Student Financial Services Fees page.

 Bursaries are available for domestic students who demonstrate financial need.
 Bursary funding of up to $6,000 in the first term and $2,000 in subsequent terms can be awarded, dependent on need.
 To determine eligibility, incoming students should complete the Financial Aid form received with the offer of admission and submit it to the Financial Aid office.